 While you should have received a confirmation number, in the case that you didn’t or you’ve lost all evidence it, there are a couple of things you can do.

 Give your bank or IMT specialist a call, they may be able to retrieve your number or even update you on the status of your transfer using your personal information.
 Similarly, you could log in to your online account, and check whether or not you can retrieve your number there.

-If your money has been stalled on it’s journey overseas there may actually be a reason for it, ask yourself:
+If your money has been stalled on its journey overseas there may actually be a reason for it, ask yourself:

-If your money hasn’t arrived after a week or so, you may have to lodge a dispute resolution with your bank or IMT specialist.
+If your money transfer hasn’t arrived after a week or so, you may have to lodge a dispute resolution with your bank or IMT specialist.
 These processes differ from institution to institution so make sure you read the fine print when starting a dispute resolution, as you may face tracking, investigation or amendment fees along the way.
 This is usually done through your online banking.

 When you successfully cancel an international money transfer, generally you should receive a refund of the full amount that you transferred.
-Keep in mind though, you may be charged a cancellation fee depending on what company you chose to use - but this isn’t very common.
+Keep in mind though, that you may be charged a cancellation fee depending on what company you chose to use - but this isn’t very common.
 For next time, before you make an international money transfer with a particular bank or IMT specialist, ensure you know the cancellation policy so you’re not caught out if you need the money refunded down the track.